davidkpiano/rrf-docs/field_actions.md

 ```

 ## `actions.blur(model)`
-Returns an action that, when handled by a `formReducer`, changes the `.blur` state of the field model in the form to `true`, as well as the corresponding `.focus` state to `false`.
-It also indicates that the field model has been `.touched`, and will set that state to `true` and the `untouched` state to `false`.
+Returns an action that, when handled by a `formReducer`, changes the `.focus` state to `false`.
+It also indicates that the field model has been `.touched`, and will set that state to `true`.

-The "blur" state indicates that the field model is not focused.
+A "blurred" field indicates that the field model control is not currently focused.

 **Arguments:**
-- `model` _(String)_: the model indicated as blurred
+- `model` _(String)_: the model indicated as blurred (not focused)

 ## `actions.setPristine(model)`
 Returns an action that, when handled by a `formReducer`, changes the `.pristine` state of the field model in the form to `true`, as well as the corresponding `.dirty` state to `false`.